obsidian-tasks-group/obsidian-tasks/contributing/Welcome.md

 Getting the most from this documentation:

-- If you are looking at this directory **on GitHub**, instead visit its Obsidian Publish site: <https://publish.obsidian.md/tasks-contributing>.
+- If you are looking at this directory **on GitHub**:
+  - instead visit its Obsidian Publish site [publish.obsidian.md/tasks-contributing](https://publish.obsidian.md/tasks-contributing).
-- If you are looking at this directory **on your local machine**, open the `contributing/`  folder as a **vault in Obsidian**.
+- If you are looking at this directory **on your local machine**:
+  - open the `contributing/`  folder as a **vault in Obsidian**.

 ## For Contributors